pixie-io/blog.px.dev/content/blog/detect-monero-miners/index.md

 ## Wrapping up

-And there you have it - easily detect Monero mining on your cluster! _If only it could be so simple._ Like any other security tool, this mining detector is only one turn of the security cat and mouse game.
-For example, an illicit miner might be able to avoid running RandomX programs that contain `CFROUND` instructions and evade detection entirely.
+And there you have it - easily detect Monero mining on your cluster! _If only it could be so simple._ Like any other security tool, this mining detector is only one turn of the security cat and mouse game. [^4]

 The best anti-cryptojacking solution will be a combination of defenses and detections using different modalities.
 That might mean combining this approach with the approaches listed earlier in the article or with other detectors written in bpftrace.